 - toilet paper

-- The first step to linen closet organization is to remove everything.
+- The first step is to remove everything.
 This will allow you to see what you have.

 - Eliminate excess.
 How many sets of sheets do you need?
 Two sets of sheets for each bed is often sufficient – one on the bed and one to rotate with.